sazaniDeveloper/python-automation-scripts/README.md

+# Python Automation Scripts

-This repository contains Python projects that demonstrates real-world use applications of Python, leveraging libaries and frameworks such as:
+This repository contains multiple Python projects that demonstrate real-world applications of Python, leveraging libraries and frameworks such as:

-- re
+- `re`
-- requests
+- `requests`
-- BeautifulSoup
+- `BeautifulSoup`
-- Flask
+- `Flask`
-- FastAPI
+- `FastAPI`
-- pandas
+- `pandas`
-- tqdm
+- `tqdm`
-- IMDB
+- `IMDB`
-- subprocess
+- `subprocess`
-- typing
+- `typing`
-- logging
+- `logging`
-- Docker
+- `Docker`

+Each project is organized into its own folder with a dedicated README.md file containing setup and usage instructions.